 The County participates in three cost-sharing, multiple-employer, defined benefit pension plans that are administered by the State; the Local Governmental Employees' Retirement System (LGERS), the Registers of Deeds' Supplemental Pension Fund (RODSPF), the Law Enforcement Officers' Special Separation Allowance (LEOSSA) (collectively, the "state-administered defined benefit pension plans").
-For purposes of measuring the net pension asset or liability, deferred outflows of resources and deferred inflows of resources related to pensions, and pension expense, information about the fiduciary net positions of the state-administered defined benefit pension plans and additions to/deductions from the state-administered defined benefit pension plans' fiduciary net positions have been determined on the same basis as they are reported by the state-administered defined benefit pension plans.
+For purposes of measuring the net pension asset or liability, deferred outflows of resources and deferred inflows of resources related to pensions, and pension expense, information about the fiduciary net positions of the state-administered defined benefit pension plans if iduciary net positions have been determined on the same basis as they are reported by the state-administered defined benefit pension plans.
 For this purpose, plan member contributions are recognized in the period in which the contributions are due.
 The County's employer contributions are recognized when due and the County has a legal requirement to provide the contributions.
 Benefits and refunds are recognized when due and payable in accordance with the terms of the state-administered defined benefit pension plans.
 Investments for all plans are reported at fair value.